-FIWMD is in the process of gathering important information for the public to study regarding our research and planning facilities upgrades.
+FIWMD is in the process of gathering pertinent information for the public to study regarding our research and planning facilities upgrades.
 In the meantime, below is some important information.

 At FIWMD’s meeting on November 2, 2015, Sarah Malinowski said; “After reviewing all the possible alternatives and benefits; I make the motion that we proceed in earnest the facilities upgrade at the current compost station site” Greg Thibodeau seconded and all were in favor.